rancher/fleet-docs/docs/agent-initiated.md

 import {versions} from '@site/src/fleetVersions';
 import CodeBlock from '@theme/CodeBlock';
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 # Agent Initiated

+A downstream cluster is registered by installing an agent via helm and using the **cluster registration token** and optionally a **client ID** or **cluster labels**.

 Refer to the [overview page](./cluster-overview.md#agent-initiated-registration) for a background information on the agent initiated registration style.

 ## Cluster Registration Token and Client ID

-A downstream cluster is registered using the **cluster registration token** and optionally a **client ID** or **cluster labels**.

 The **cluster registration token** is a credential that will authorize the downstream cluster agent to be able to initiate the registration process.
 This is required.
-Refer to the [cluster registration token page](./cluster-tokens.md) for more information on how to create tokens and obtain the values.
 The cluster registration token is manifested as a `values.yaml` file that will be passed to the `helm install` process.
+Alternatively one can pass the token directly to the helm install command via `--set token="$token"`.

 There are two styles of registering an agent.
 You can have the cluster for this agent dynamically created, in which case you will probably want to specify **cluster labels** upon registration.
 Or you can have the agent register to a predefined cluster in the Fleet manager, in which case you will need a **client ID**.
 The former approach is typically the easiest.

-## Install agent for a new Cluster
+## Install Agent For a New Cluster

 The Fleet agent is installed as a Helm chart.
 Following are explanations how to determine and set its parameters.